awarnke/crystal-facet-uml/build_win/readme.markdown

-crystal_facet_uml - build for windows/wine
+crystal-facet-uml - build for windows/wine
 =============

 How to prepare for build from source using mingw and wine